 “A winner is someone who recognizes his God-given talents, works his tail off to develop them into skills, and uses those skills to accomplish his goals.” -Larry Byrd

 Allow me to provide a simple but powerful formula for writing goals.
-What I am about to share will work for personal goals, enterprise goals, department goals, team goals, or any goal.
-Furthermore, it works for long-term goals, intermediate-term goals, and short-term goals.
+What I am about to share will work for personal, enterprise, department, team, or any goal.
+Furthermore, it works for long-term, intermediate, and short-term goals.

 Using this goal formula, you will write specific, measurable goals every time.
 You will find writing goals easier.
 Let's start with the formula.